Choir of the Mind

 Choir of the Mind is the second studio album by Canadian singer/songwriter Emily Haines & the Soft Skeleton.
-Her first solo album in 11 years, it was released on September 5, 2017 by Last Gang Records and elicited favorable reviews from critics.
+Coming 11 years after her first album, it was released on September 5, 2017 by Last Gang Records and elicited favorable reviews from critics.
 The album peaked in the top 20 of the American Heatseekers Albums chart, and also debuted in the top 50 on the Canadian Albums Chart and the American Independent Albums chart.

 Composition

 Many of the lyrics on the album center on feminism.
 In an interview with Billboard, Haines responded to journalists' claims that the album is about "a woman's place in the world" by stating that: "I’m going to resist the word 'about' because its not like a record about women’s place in the world at all [...]
 I’m really interested in the idea of femininity as a free-standing life force, and not always constructed in relation to what it isn’t, or in opposition to masculinity, or some sort of implied animosity between the sexes or something."